Xilinx/ml-suite/examples/deployment_modes/README.md

 **Quantizer Outputs**: JSON FILE containing scaling factors for each layer in the corresponding network. (*_8b.json or *_16b.json)

 Important Notes:
- - The final layers of the network (Fully connected, Softmax) are run on the CPU, as those layers are not supported by the FPGA
+ - The final layers of the network (Fully connected, Softmax) are ran on the CPU, as those layers are not supported by the FPGA
- - The streaming_classify example will require you to download the imagnet validation set, as Xilinx cannot publicly distribute the dataset.
+ - The streaming_classify example will require you to download the imagnet validation set.
 Once you download it, you can provide the path to the directory using the flag `-d <DIRECTORY>`
  - Amazon AWS EC2 F1 requires root privileges to load the FPGA, use the documented workaround

 The following three examples of applications using the Python xfDNN API are provided:

 1. A **Test Classification** example that demonstrates how to run inference on a single image "dog.jpg"
 2. A **Streaming Classifcation** example that streams images from disk through the FPGA for classification.
 3. A **Multi-Network** example that shows different DNNs running independently on multiple processing elements on the FPGA.

-## Kernel Configurations
-The provided examples can target a few different hardware overlays.
-For more detail on the various configurations see [here.](../../overlaybins/README.md)

-As of ml-suite 1.3 release you can target the latest generation of the accelerator "XDNNv3" by using `-k v3`.
-Note that XDNNv3 only supports 8b precision at this time.

-"XDNNv2" is invoked using the `-k med` and `-k large` flags.

 ## Running the Examples

 To run any of the three examples, use the provided bash run.sh script.

-1. Start Anaconda.
+1. Navigate to the `ml-suite/examples/deployment_modes` dir.
     ```sh
-    $ conda activate ml-suite
-    ```

-2. Navigate to the `ml-suite/examples/deployment_modes` dir.
-    ```sh
     $ cd ml-suite/examples/deployment_modes
     ```

-3. Familiarize yourself with the script usage by:
+2. Familiarize yourself with the script usage by:
   `./run.sh -h`
   The key parameters are:
-    - -p `platform` Valid values are `alveo-u200`, `alveo-u250`, `aws`, `nimbix`, `1525`, `1525-ml`
+    - -p **platform** Valid values are `alveo-u200`, `alveo-u250`, `aws`, `nimbix`, `1525`, `1525-ml`
-      - Note: If the platform flag is omitted software will try to auto-detect the platform, but the -ml shells will always need to be specified
+      - Note: If the platform flag is omitted software will try to auto-detect the platform
-    - -t `test` - Valid values are `test_classify` or `streaming_classify` or `multinet`
+    - -t **test** - Valid values are `test_classify` or `streaming_classify` or `multinet`
-    - -k `kernel config` - Valid values are `med`, `large` or `v3` - Used to select overlaybins
+    - -k **kernel config** - Valid values are `med`, `large` or `v3` - Used to select overlaybins
-    - -b `quantization precision` - Valid values are `16` or `8` - corresponding to INT16 or INT8
-      - Note: XDNNv3 only supports 8 which is also the default precision (INT8)
-    - -c `compiler optimized` - This flag runs the network with a compiler optimization for max throughput
+    - -c **compiler optimized** - This flag runs the network with a compiler optimization for max throughput
-      - Note: XDNNv3 only
-    - -g `check golden` - This flag enables accuracy checking given a golden result text file.
+    - -g - This flag enables accuracy checking given a golden result text file.

 ## Example Invocations
 1. Single Image Classification on alveo-u200, ResNet50 v1, with XDNNv3:
     ```sh
-    $ ./run.sh -p alveo-u200 -t test_classify -k v3 -b 8 -m resnet50
+    $ ./run.sh -t test_classify -m resnet50
     ```
-2. Single Image Classification on AWS, with medium kernels:
+2. Single Image Classification on AWS:
     ```sh
-    $ ./run.sh -p aws -t test_classify -k med -b 16
+    $ ./run.sh -p aws -t test_classify
     ```
-3. Streaming Image Classification on alveo-u200 with large kernels:
+3. Streaming Image Classification on alveo-u200:
     ```sh
-    $ ./run.sh -p alveo-u200 -t streaming_classify -k large -b 8 -d ../../models/data/ilsvrc12/ilsvrc12_img_val
+    $ ./run.sh -t streaming_classify -d $HOME/CK-TOOLS/dataset-imagenet-ilsvrc2012-val-min
     ```
-4. Streaming Image Classification on alveo-u200 with XDNNv3:
+4. Streaming Image Classification on alveo-u200, throughput optimized, and reporting accuracy for Imagenet validation set:
     ```sh
-    $ ./run.sh -p alveo-u200 -t streaming_classify -k v3 -b 8 -d ../../models/data/ilsvrc12/ilsvrc12_img_val
+    $ ./run.sh -t streaming_classify -g -c throughput -d $HOME/CK-TOOLS/dataset-imagenet-ilsvrc2012-val-min
     ```
-5. Streaming Image Classification on alveo-u200 with XDNNv3, throughput optimized, and reporting accuracy for Imagenet:
+6. Multinet Image Classification on alveo-u200
     ```sh
-    $ ./run.sh -p alveo-u200 -t streaming_classify -k v3 -b 8 -g -c throughput -d ../../models/data/ilsvrc12/ilsvrc12_img_val
-    ```
-6. Multinet Image Classification on Nimbix (Currently, for Multinet only the med size kernel and 16b precision are supported)
-    ```sh
-    ./run.sh -p nimbix -t multinet -k med -b 16
+    ./run.sh -t multinet
     ```

 ## Example Script Switches